Ming-Han/react-nest-menu/README.md

 ## License

-gh-menu is released under the MIT license.
+react-nest-menu is released under the MIT license.